 where $\Pi(\mu, \nu)$ is the set of joint distributions with marginals $\mu$ and $\nu$. \end{lemma}

 \begin{proof} Please see Appendix \ref{apd: proof of Lemma 3}. \end{proof}

-One may ask: what conditions guarantee the regularity of the pushforward distributions?
-Proposition 2 and Proposition 3 in \citep{polyanskiy2016wasserstein} show that any distribution $\nu$ for which $\mathbb{E}_{\bm{v} \sim \nu} \|\bm{v} \|_2$ is finite becomes regular when convolved with any regular distribution, including the Gaussian distribution.
-Since convolution of distributions corresponds to addition of independent random vectors having those distributions, in practice it is always possible to make the pushforwards regular by adding a small amount of independent spherical Gaussian noise in representation space.
+One may wonder what conditions would guarantee the regularity of the pushforward distributions.
+Proposition 2 and Proposition 3 in \cite{polyanskiy2016wasserstein} show that any distribution $\nu$ for which $\mathbb{E}_{\bm{v} \sim \nu} \|\bm{v} \|_2$ is finite becomes regular when convolved with any regular distribution, including the Gaussian distribution.
+Since convolution of distributions corresponds to the addition of independent random vectors having those distributions, it is always possible to make the pushforwards regular by adding a small amount of independent spherical Gaussian noise in the representation space.